Merry Chrismukkah? In some homes, the holidays come with a twist

 This scene depicts a real fear in Judaism.
 It’s such a small religion, and it’s always the minority.
 So if Jews celebrate other religions’ traditions, will that cause them to assimilate and die out?

-As interfaith marriage began to rise in the 1980s, Reform Judaism reached a historically low point.
+As interfaith marriage began to rise in the 1980s, Reform Judaism reached a historically low level of observance.
 Many Reform Jewish families didn’t speak much Hebrew or celebrate many of the Jewish holidays.
 What marked homes as Jewish wasn’t the presence of Jewish ritual but the absence of Christian ritual.
 It wasn’t having a Shabbat dinner or lighting Shabbat candles, but rather not celebrating Christmas.

 At this point in history, if interfaith couples wanted a rabbi to perform their wedding, many would have to promise to have a Jewish home.
 This meant giving up Christmas.
 Rabbis would tell couples they couldn’t have a Christmas tree of their own.
 They could visit their families and celebrate Christmas outside the home, but they could not celebrate at home.